Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Conceiving, designing, and publishing a 200 word game is a great first step toward completing larger game design projects.

+This year's challenge is over, but it will return in 2019!

 ### Plaintext?

 Visual presentation can be a large and scary problem.
 Very few people are masters of writing, editing, art direction, graphic design, layout, and marketing.
 It usually takes a village to make a game.
 We want participants to focus solely on the challenge of creative writing and brutal editing.